marcin-lawrowski/wise-chat/readme.txt

 Go to Settings -> Wise Chat Settings, select Channels tab.
 In the field "Users Limit" type number of users that allow to participate in a channel.

-= How to limit the amount of channels that an user can participate simultaneously? =

-Go to Settings -> Wise Chat Settings, select Channels tab.
-In the field "Channels Limit" type number of channels that an user is allowed to participate simultaneously.

 = How to reset username prefix (a number that is added to anonymous users name) anonymous users? =

-Go to Settings -> Wise Chat Settings, select General tab and click "Reset Username Prefix" button.
+Go to Settings -> Wise Chat Settings, select Advanced tab and click "Reset Username Prefix" button.

 = When I upload an animated GIF the thumbnail is not animated.
 What is wrong? =

 WordPress has no support for resizing animated GIFs.

-= Why I can change background color of the chat window but I cannot change background color of the input field, buttons or borders? =
+= Why I can change the background color of the chat window, but I cannot change the background color of the input field, buttons or borders? =

 It is impossible to provide options to customize every aspect of user interface.
 Please use CSS styles to adjust styles to your needs.